Difference Between LLC and C Corp: Everything to Know

 C corporations, however, are considered to be separate entities in legal terms, meaning the company is taxed separately from its owners.
 This also means C corporations can be subject to "double taxation" when profits are paid out to owners or shareholders as dividends.
 A C corporation is required to pay taxes on corporate profits, while owners are taxed again on an individual basis on any profits that are paid out as dividends, resulting in this double taxation.

 If you need help with the difference between LLC and C corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.